|Front Office Biographies|

 Special Assistant to the President & CEO

-One of the most respected and experienced executives in baseball, Roland Hemond was selected as the second recipient of the Buck O'Neil Lifetime Achievement Award by the National Baseball Hall of Fame and Museum's Board of Directors for his extraordinary efforts to enhance the game's positive impact on society.
-Presented with the award in Cooperstown, N.Y. in 2011, the honor is bestowed upon an individual whose efforts broadened the game's appeal and whose character, integrity and dignity is comparable to the late O'Neil, who passed away in 2006 after eight decades of contributions to the game.
+One of the most respected and experienced executives in baseball, Roland Hemond is in his 10th season during his second tour of duty with the Arizona Diamondbacks in 2017.
+He rejoined the D-backs midway through the 2007 season as Special Assistant to the President & CEO and in 2011, was selected as the second recipient of the Buck O'Neil Lifetime Achievement Award by the National Baseball Hall of Fame and Museum's Board of Directors for his extraordinary efforts to enhance the game's positive impact on society.
+Presented with the award in Cooperstown, N.Y., the honor is bestowed upon an individual whose efforts broadened the game's appeal and whose character, integrity and dignity is comparable to the late O'Neil, who passed away in 2006 after eight decades of contributions to the game.
 O'Neil was honored as the first recipient of the award in 2008.

-He was inducted into the Boston Braves Historical Association Hall of Fame in 2007, was presented with the prestigious William J. Slocum Award at the New York baseball writer's dinner in 2006 and the Honors Award from the Baseball Coaches of America.
+He was inducted into the Boston Braves Historical Association Hall of Fame (2007), was presented with the prestigious William J. Slocum Award at the New York baseball writer's dinner and the Honors Award from the Baseball Coaches of America (2006).
 In 2003, Hemond was honored with the esteemed Branch Rickey Award, presented by the Rotary Club of Denver to individuals in baseball who contribute unselfishly to their community and who are strong role models for others.
 He was the first non-uniformed person to receive the award and remains the only one with that distinction.

 Hemond was honored by Minor League Baseball for his longtime dedication and service to the game as the 2001 "King of Baseball."
 Hemond's baseball career began in 1951 as a front office member of the Eastern League's Hartford Chiefs.
 He also worked with the Boston/Milwaukee Braves from 1952-60 before being hired as Scouting and Farm Director of the Los Angeles Angels in 1961.
 Hemond remained in that role until joining the White Sox in September 1970.